Weather Talk Fill-in

 9. Only use colors that calm you.
 Create a drawing or a painting using only colors that you find calming.

 10. Draw in sand.
-Like a Zen garden, this activity will have you drawing shapes and scenes in the sand, which can be immensely relaxing and a great way to clear your mind.
+Like a Zen Garden, this activity will have you drawing shapes and scenes in the sand, which can be immensely relaxing and a great way to clear your mind.

 11. Make a zentangle.
 These fun little drawings are a great tool for letting go and helping reduce stress.